What is ISO 22000?

 Benefits of ISO 22000

-- Integration – the same High Level Structure (HLS) as ISO 9001, ISO 14001, OHSAS 18001, etc. This means that it is simpler to integrate numerous management systems.
+- Integration – the same High Level Structure (HLS) as ISO 9001, ISO 14001, ISO 45001, etc. This means that it is simpler to integrate numerous management systems.

 - Show commitment – helps you to manage food safety hazards and inform your stakeholders that you are serious about safety.

-- Commercially – ISO 22000 is globally recognised and larger food producers in particular may favour those with ISO 22000.
+- Commercially – ISO 22000 is globally recognized and larger food producers in particular may favor those with ISO 22000.

-- Cost saving –ISO 22000 gives an opportunity to harmonise all Hazard Analysis Critical Control Point (HACCP) based standards.
+- Cost saving –ISO 22000 gives an opportunity to harmonize all Hazard Analysis Critical Control Point (HACCP) based standards.

 - Compliance – demonstrate compliance to the regulatory bodies to all relevant food safety requirements.